dacvs/aoc2023/README.md

 ## Running

-If you want to run my scripts, you will need Python.
+If you want to run my programs, you will need Python.
 I used Python 3.10, but any recent Python should work.
-You should find the problem statement and problem inputs at the Advent of Code web site.
+- Find the problem statement and problem inputs at the Advent of Code web site.
-Record your problem inputs, one file per day, in files named "input/01.txt", "input/02.txt", and so on.
+- Record your problem inputs, one file per day, in files named "input/01.txt", "input/02.txt", and so on.
-Then run `python3 d01p1.py`, for example.
+- Run `python3 d01p1.py`, for example.

 ## Comments